AlfonsoMestres/Chimera-Engine/README.md

 * Mouse wheel to zoom in/out.
 * F to center the camera into the last loaded object.
 * SHIFT + Movement to duplicate the movement speed.
+* Drag and drop .fbx to import them and use it on the engine.
-* Drag and drop .fbx.png.dds files to import them.
+* Drag and drop .png .tiff to import and use them as materials in meshes.

 ## Libraries